 CHURCH GUIDELINES MAY & JUNE 2020

-During this difficult time of pandemic and social distancing, we can finally see that Ohio is gradually reopening to select businesses and activities, with precautions firmly in place to prevent a severe "second wave" of COVID-19.
-In keeping with this gradual reopening of our society, it is necessary that we make similar arrangements within our Church to gather for Liturgy inside the church building.
+During this difficult time of pandemic and social distancing, we finally see Ohio gradually reopening to select businesses and activities, with precautions firmly in place to prevent a severe "second wave" of COVID-19.
+In keeping with this gradual reopening, it is necessary that we make similar arrangements within our Church to gather for liturgy inside the church building.

 - A family that lives in the same household are allowed to register and attend the same service.
-No extended family members or neighbors would be allowed to register as one family.
-Each house must register on their own behalf.
+No extended family members or neighbors will be allowed to register as one family.
+Each household must register on their own behalf.

-- Doors open 15 minutes before Liturgy start time and close 10 minutes after Liturgy begins.
-If you are not on time you will not be allowed entry and will have to register for a different available Liturgy date/time.
+- Doors open 15 minutes before liturgy start time and close 10 minutes after liturgy begins.
+If you are not on time, you will not be allowed entry and will have to register for a different date/time, depending on availability.

-- Be mindful of leaving enough space between cars to allow for social distancing between families.
+- Leave one empty space between cars, to allow for social distancing between families.

-- You may not enter if your temperature is 100.0 F or higher.
-Take your temperature at home the morning of the service to ensure you are not sick.
+- You may not enter if your temperature is 100.0°F or higher.
+The morning of the service, take your temperature at home to ensure you are not sick.

-- If any member of the registering family has symptoms or high temperatures, the whole family will stay home.
+- If any member of the registering family has symptoms or a high temperature, the entire family must stay home.
+Please visit the CDC page for more details about symptoms: https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html

-- Children must be accompanied by a parent to use the bathroom and to supervise them washing their hands properly.
-Remember this is your responsibility towards your church and the public.
+- Children, ages 10 and under, must be accompanied by a parent to use the bathroom and to supervise washing their hands properly.
+Remember, this is your responsibility to your church and the public.

-- Upon entering the building, you must hand sanitize your hands (hand sanitizer provided by the church).
+- Upon entering the building, you must sanitize your hands (hand sanitizer provided by the church).

-- Face masks are mandatory for the entire lengths of service and only taken off before receiving communion and put back immediately after communion and drinking your water.
+- Face masks are mandatory for the entire length of service.
+Masks may only be removed before receiving communion and must be put back on immediately after communion and drinking your water.

-- You must social distance (6 feet) from everyone that is not living under the same roof.
+- You must maintain social distance (6 feet minimum) from everyone that is not living under the same roof.